Skip to content

 Summary:

-• Skip Widget Event: Ensure the triggering widget is skipped during the filtering process using a condition or flag.
-This approach ensures that the triggering widget is not affected by its own filter event, maintaining the desired user experience and data integrity across the dashboard.
+• Skip Widget Event: Use a condition or flag to ensure that the triggering widget (e.g., Chart A) is excluded from being filtered by its own event.
+This ensures the widget does not filter itself and preserves a seamless user experience and data integrity across the dashboard.

 Image